Finding Lebanon

 Stone streets.

-Standing there among trees that have existed for thousands of years felt strangely grounding.
+Standing among trees that have existed for thousands of years felt strangely grounding.

 Quiet.